Fish Oil (Omega-3s)

 Despite the fact that coconut oil is a saturated fat, research shows it may also be heart healthy too.
 The reason for this is that coconut oil is composed of MCTs which are metabolized in the liver into energy and does not participate in the creation of cholesterol.

 More Brain Boosters

-Astaxanthin may reduce the build-up of hydroperoxides that accumulate in dementia patients.
+Astaxanthin may mitigate the build-up of hydroperoxides that accumulate in those with dementia.

 Creatine is being studied for its benefits for cognitive performance.

 DMAE (dimethylaminoethanol) may increase levels of the brain neurotransmitter acetylcholine.

 Multi-vitamins, when taken for at least one month, were effective in improving short-term memory according to a meta-analysis of 10 clinical trials involving 3,200 participants.